davidpallmann/hashnode-backups/cl0odpb650194twnvhmuz9n45.md

 When you're done with hello-graviton, remember to delete it.

-1. Navigate to Lambda > Functions.
+1. In the AWS console, navigate to Lambda > Functions.

 2. Check the check box next to **hello-graviton**.